 Whiteness, white gaze, white fragility, conditional whiteness.
 Facets of cultural and historic attitudes to and by people of white British and European heritage as espoused in critical race theory.

 Expression of colonial and and other power relations

 Being ‘colour-blind’.
 Proclamation of not seeing or not choosing to notice dimensions of race in another, also called ‘oppression blindness’.

 Emotional labour.
-Psychological burdens experienced by BIPOC to do all the work, in the same category as “diversity hires.”
+Psychological burdens experienced mainly by people of colour to do all the work, in the same category as ‘diversity hires‘.